 1. Identify whether an impaired water within the permitted area was added to the latest EPA-approved 303(d) list or the Texas Integrated Report of Surface Water Quality for CWA Sections 305(b) and 303(d).
-List any newly-identified impaired waters below by including the name of the water body and the cause of impairment. - The Comal River, Segment 1811, was included on the 2016 Texas Integrated Report 303(d) list (Category 5c) as impaired for bacteria.
-The 2016 Texas 303(d) list was adopted by the TCEQ on October 17, 2018 and approved by EPA on August 6, 2019.
-The Comal River lies entirely within the New Braunfels city limits. - The Dry Comal Creek, Segment 1811A, was first listed in 2010 and was included on the 2016 Texas Integrated Report 303(d) list (Category 5c) as impaired for bacteria.
+List any newly-identified impaired waters below by including the name of the water body and the cause of impairment. - The Comal River, Segment 1811, was included on the 2020 Texas Integrated Report 303(d) list (Category 5c) as impaired for bacteria.
+The 2016 Texas 303(d) list was adopted by the TCEQ on March 25, 2020 and approved by EPA on May 12, 2020.
+The Comal River lies entirely within the New Braunfels city limits.
+The Comal River has been on the 303(d) list since 2016. - The Dry Comal Creek, Segment 1811A, was first listed in 2010 and was included on the 2020 Texas Integrated Report 303(d) list (Category 5c) as impaired for bacteria.
 Only a portion of the Dry Comal Creek lies within the New Braunfels city limits.
-2. If applicable, explain below any activities taken to address the discharge to impaired waterbodies, including any sampling results and a summary of the small MS4's BMPs used to address the pollutant of concern. - The City performed working with Texas A&M and Guadalupe Blanco River Authority (GBRA) to perform bacterial source tracking in 2013 and 2016 to identify sources of bacteria in both the Comal River and Dry Comal Creek.
+2. If applicable, explain below any activities taken to address the discharge to impaired waterbodies, including any sampling results and a summary of the small MS4's BMPs used to address the pollutant of concern. - The City, in collaboration with Texas A&M and Guadalupe Blanco River Authority (GBRA), performed bacterial source tracking in 2013 and 2016 to identify sources of bacteria in both the Comal River and Dry Comal Creek.
 The results concluded that approximately 60-70% of bacteria were from avian and non-avian wildlife. - The City enacted an ordinance prohibiting the feeding of wildlife (Ordinance No. 2018-58, City Code Section 82-24 to 82-28) in order to help disperse overabundant waterfowl and white-tailed deer populations.
 The ordinance was enacted on September 10th, 2018 and became effective in March 2019.
-The City also implemented a non-native waterfowl trapping program to capture non-native ducks and geese in Landa Park (location of the headwaters of the Comal River) where overabundant populations exist, and excessive excrement has been observed along the banks of the lake contributing to bacteria loading. - The Dry Comal Creek and Comal River Watershed Protection Plan (WPP) has been accepted by the TCEQ and was formally accepted by the EPA on September
+The City also implemented a non-native waterfowl trapping program to capture non-native ducks and geese in Landa Park (location of the headwaters of the Comal River) where overabundant populations exist, and excessive excrement has been observed along the banks of the lake contributing to bacteria loading.
+The wildlife feeding ordinance remains in effect and was enforced by the City in Year 2.
+The City also funded and conducted non-native waterfowl trapping in Landa Park within the Comal River watershed in Year 2. - The Dry Comal Creek and Comal River Watershed Protection Plan (WPP) has been accepted by the TCEQ and was formally accepted by the EPA on September 21st, 2018.

-21st, 2018.
 The City applied for and was awarded a 319 grant to implement the WPP.
 The City has taken the lead on WPP implementation efforts aimed at reducing bacteria loading to the Dry Comal Creek and Comal River.
 WPP Implementation activities include, but are not limited to, urban wildlife management, pet waste management, and education/ outreach.
+The City continued to implement the WPP and ensured that WPP and MS4 activities and funding were tracked separately.